 Simply put, something had to be done.
 And that ‘something’ became the EXCEL Wide Path.

 The EXCEL Wide Path originated in late fall of 2011 when a request was initiated for a custom P&H4100XPC™ undercarriage.
 The goal of the design was to account for the tremendous weight exerted by the 3,800,000 lb. machine on the roll path during operation.
 The final Wide Path design reduced and more evenly applied pressure to the roll path of the shovel.
 This increased the life of its rolling components, and significantly extending the undercarriage’s overall life.
 The superior design and materials used in the undercarriage system also prevented any contact between the frame and track pads.
 At the same time, this Wide Path Undercarriage eliminated toenailing and had virtually no unplanned maintenance during it’s incredible (ongoing) 31,000+ hour run.

 This first Wide Path undercarriage was officially installed on November 21, 2013.

 Unmatched shovel hoursAt the most recent audit, the undercarriage achieved 31,121 shovel hours – nearly double the maximum hours expected from the OEM design.

-EXCEL has also provided Wide Path undercarriage solutions to operations in South America and other locations in the US.
+We have also provided Wide Path Undercarriage solutions to operations in South America and other locations in the US.
 Across the board, feedback has been overwhelmingly positive.

 The low maintenance and minimal reactive downtime customers have experienced with this undercarriage (opposed to the OEM) has made their life easy.
 Not only are they impressed with the product but also with EXCEL’s routine first-class support.
 The fact that multiple undercarriage sets have been purchased since this first article was launched prove that actions speak louder than words.